AnandShivansh/TRY-IT/README.md

   * Apply generated mask
   * Find largest contour to remove unnecessary area
   * Crop largest contour
+  * Eraser paints a tranparent layer where it is stroked

 ### Fit Outfit on Camera Preview
 TRY-IT uses a tensorflow-lite model to estimate certain points on user's body during camera preview.<br/>